Magdalenoo/image-converter/README.md

-# image-converter
+# Image converter
-Python command line arguments application that can processing images
+This project is a simple python command line arguments application that can process images and save them as png.

+# How to run
+python3 app.py source_directory/ final_directory/